liamchampkin/liamchampkin/content/notes/using-chatgpt-to-create-component.md

 ---

-I needed to work quickly to get a component built in Vue and add it to a design system.
+I had to work quickly to get a component built in Vue and add it to a design system.
 I usually enjoy figuring it out for myself but to meet the deadline I thought it was a good opportunity to see how ChatGPT would handle it.

 > could you show me the code to add a class to a div when clicked within vue?